Convert SGI to SUN

 The Sun Raster (SUN) file extension, originating from Sun Microsystems, is a bitmap image format used primarily on SunOS systems.
 Known for its versatility in storing raster graphics, it supports various color depths, from monochrome to 24-bit true color.
 Initially created for the Sun workstation's image processing software, it facilitated efficient graphical data manipulation and transmission.
 Over time, its straightforward structure and compatibility with different Unix-based systems ensured its adoption in diverse graphic applications.
 Today, while largely historical, the SUN file format remains an important part of the legacy of early computer graphics development.

-Wait a few moments for the converter to complete its job, then download your SUN file.
+Give the converter a few seconds, then download your SUN file.